ryan-mcclue/unsw/scif1004/free-form.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
+If you are writing an article, it should look like an article (images, captions etc.)

 ## Supporting Statement
 This free-form piece is written as an article.
 It's intended to be published in a science education magazine.